 - Bake at 350 °F for 15 minutes (slightly soft in the center) to 20 minutes (totally crispy and crunchy).

 - Let cool fully on baking sheet.
 They will firm up as they cool.

-- See Food Colouring section for colour options and ideas.
+- See Flavour Variations section above for colour options and ideas.
 You can also leave out the food colouring entirely to make a plain cookie dough.
 It won’t have a swirl pattern but will still taste just as delicious!